schwamster/docStack/README.md

 # docStack

+docStack is a document management system with extensible amount of postproscessing services that make it easier to find, analyze and export your documents.

 ## What is docStack?

 docStack makes document management easy. upload documents in a variety of formats. docStack will store the data and provide you with the